andrew52525/quimica/README.md

   <br>
   <strong>List of Working Features:</strong><br>
   Click to add atoms (of varying elements) directly in the simulation.<br>
-  Control bar to select specific atoms to add (see List of Unresolved Bugs).<br>
+  Control bar to select specific atoms to add.<br>
   Atoms can bounce off walls and each other in 3D!<br>
   Atoms attract and repel each other based on their charge.<br>
   Atoms can ionize each other based off electronegativity.<br>